DemocracyOS/notifier/README.md

 ## React Templates

-To pre-build the templates for production purpose, run
+To pre-build the templates for production purpose, run:

 ```sh
 $ npm run build
 ```

+This will create a "dist/react-templates" folder for the pre-build templates.

 ## ¡Run server, run!